 Minors are NOT available in either Mechanical Engineering or Aeronautical Engineering.
-Students interested in a minor in Nuclear Engineering may choose a minor focused on either Reactor Engineering or Medical Applications of Radiation Technology.
-For detailed information on Nuclear Engineering minors, please contact the MANE Office of Undergraduate Student Services.
-Minors range in their requirements from 16 to 20 credit hours, with most having 16 credit hours.
+Students interested in a minor in Nuclear Engineering may choose a minor focused on either: Health and Medical Physics, Radiation Technology, Nuclear Systems Engineering, or Nuclear Energy Production.
+For detailed information on Nuclear Engineering minors, please contact Professor Bimal Malaviya, degree clearance officer for Nuclear Engineering.
+Minors range in their requirements from 15 to 24 credit hours, with most having 16 credit hours.
 The Minor Approval form must be completed and signed by your advisor and by the minor department.

-Can I take a graduate level course as one of my free electives?
+Can I take a graduate level course?

-Yes, you may take a graduate course as one of your free electives and in Mechanical or Nuclear Engineering, may be used as a technical elective or a restricted elective.
-An Approval form must be completed and submitted to the Dean of Graduate Education before the second week of classes.
+Yes, you may take a graduate course as one of your free electives, or as a technical elective if it qualifies (consult with your academic advisor to determine this).
+An approval form must be completed and submitted to the Dean of Graduate Education before the second week of classes.
 Check with your advisor first about the appropriateness of the graduate level course.